The Woodshed (All Friday and Saturday race-related activities)

 - Marathon Age Groups at 12:30pm

 - Awards will be presented to the top 5 male and female finishers in marathon and half-marathon.
 Top 3 male and female finishers in each race (Fun Run excluded).

 - Awards will be presented to the top three male and female finishers in each age group in each race.
 Age groups include: 19 years and younger, 20-29, 30-39, 40-49, 50-59, 60-69, 70+.
 Runners who receive overall awards are not eligible for age group awards.

 - The top 3 men and women in each race will receive a locally crafted wooden bowl and a gift certificate to a local business, which may include:

 - 3 day/2-night stay at Echota

-- 2-nights stay at the Friends Cottage and Higgins Lodge, Laurel Ridge Camp, Conference and Retreat Center
+- 2-nights stay at the Friends Cottage, Laurel Ridge Camp, Conference and Retreat Center

 - RiverGirl Fishing Company 3-hour fly-fishing lessons for up to 4